 A no contact directive is issued when an authorized University employee determines that an individual should be prohibited from having contact with another person or persons.
 The individuals listed in a no contact directive can include, but might not be limited to: complainants, respondents and witnesses.
-No contact directives are often issued during the course of investigating cases which involve allegations of sexual harassment, sexual assault, dating/domestic violence, and/or stalking.
+No contact directives are often issued during the course of investigating cases which involve allegations of sexual harassment, sexual assault, dating/domestic violence, stalking or sexual exploitation.